Announcement: 2025 ModStatSAP Workshop

 - 11:15–11:20 – Workshop introduction

-- 11:20–12:00 – Invited talk by S. Lambert (ENVT-INRAE) - TBA
+- 11:20–12:00 – Invited talk by S. Lambert (ENVT-INRAE) - Modelling avian influenza to support policy: a collective experience

 - 12:00–12:20 – S. Gubbins (The Pirbright Institute) - Spread of bluetongue and its control in Great Britain: a personal view of a decade using models for policy advice